zonemaster/zonemaster/docs/internal/maintenance/StyleGuide.md

   I.e. write as `<https://example.com/>` not just as `https://example.com/`.

-  If the angle brackets are not included the URL is still rendered as a link on Github (per [GFM autolink] syntax), but other tools may not recognize it as a link.
+  If the angle brackets are not included the URL is still rendered as a link on GitHub (per [GFM autolink] syntax), but other tools may not recognize it as a link.

 [CommonMark autolink]: https://spec.commonmark.org/0.30/#autolinks